MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 ### Export template
 1. In the overflow menu of the template, click **Export** in the menu.
-2. The exported template file will be downloaded to your computer that can be imported into Fraud Protection later.
+2. The exported template file is downloaded to your computer that can be imported into Fraud Protection later.

 ### Delete template
 1. In the overflow menu of the template, click **Delete** in the menu.
 2. Click **Delete** in the confirmation dialog.
-The template and its associated data will be deleted permanently.
+The template and its associated data is deleted permanently.

 ## Template limits
 Fraud Protection has a limit on the numbers of templates that can be created per environment.
 The below are the limits